MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ::: moniker range=">=azure-devops-2020"

 Are you new to Azure Pipelines?
-If so, then we recommend you try this section before moving on to other sections.
+If so, then we recommend you try the following section first.

 ::: moniker-end

 [!INCLUDE [include](../includes/dotnet-setup.md)]

 ::: moniker range=">=azure-devops-2020"